 Normal serum creatinine level is 0.6 to 1.5 mg/dl.
 Serum creatinine is a better indicator of renal function and more specifically glomerular function than urea.
-For a particular individual, the creatinine level is dependent on the muscle mass and muscle wear and tear.
-There might be a significant difference in creatinine level of individuals with vastly differing muscle mass.
+For a particular individual, the creatinine level is dependent on muscle mass and muscle wear and tear.
+There might be a significant difference in creatinine levels of individuals with vastly differing muscle mass.
 For example, a bodybuilder or athlete will have higher creatinine levels than a sedentary desk worker.
-Similarly, creatinine level will also increase in case of any muscle trauma or excessive wear and tear as seen in athletes and people involved in hard physical labor.
-Creatinine is most usually measured in laboratories calorimetrically by Jaffe’s method.
+Similarly, creatinine level will also increase in case of any muscle trauma or excessive wear and tear as seen in athletes and people involved in hard physical labour.
+Creatinine is most usually measured in laboratories colorimetrically by Jaffe’s method.

 Like the concentration test, the dilution test is also a measure of the functioning of tubules.
 In cases of fluid overload of the body, the tubules reabsorb lesser amounts of water resulting in the excretion of diluted urine.
 For this test, the subject is put on overnight fast and then in the morning, the subject is made to drink 1200 ml of water over a time period of 30 minutes.
 Then the urine samples are collected every hour for 4 hours.
 The specific gravity of the samples is measured and at least one of the samples should has a specific gravity of 1.003 or less.
 If none of the samples have the specific gravity of 1.003 or less, this could be termed as a sign of tubular dysfunction.